khnguyen88/GVSU-CIS641-Lakeshore-Misfits/docs/software-requirements-specification/software-requirements-specification.md

     4. The successful API responses shall be in proper JSON format.

+6. Model Classes

-    5. The application shall have the adjust color functionality, which will adjust the saturation level, brightness or lighting.
+    1. The application shall have the adjust color functionality, which will adjust the saturation level, brightness or lighting.

-6. Error Handling
+7. Error Handling

     1. The application shall alert the user if the Color Generator API cannot create a new palette.